Emsley1d/Weather-Scraper/readme.md

     * Created new API key.
     * Added "navigator.permissions.request" but still no luck.
     * Many browsers currently not supporting Permission API so reverted back to Geolocation API.

+    Solution:
     * 'require('dotenv').config()' and hiding the API Key in .env was the issue as I don't have a bundler.
 For the time being I'll continue without hiding the API key and look to add a bundler at a later stage.

 2. Console message of "[Violation] Only request geolocation information in response to a user gesture" and no location data logged in console.
     * It would appear being able to request a users geolocation on page load has been removed: https://developer.chrome.com/docs/lighthouse/best-practices/geolocation-on-start/

+    Solution:
     * Button added which user has to press to then be prompted to allow access to location.

-3. Temperatures were being returned in Kelvin and I wanted them returned in °C.
-    * Simply needed to add "&units=metric" to the API url.